Keytruda (Pembrolizumab)

 Primary Uses

-Keytruda treats many types of cancer including: melanoma (skin cancer), non-small cell lung cancer, malignant pleural mesothelioma, head and neck squamous cell carcinoma, classical Hodgkin Lymphoma, primary mediastinal B-cell lymphoma, urothelial carcinoma (including bladder cancer), colon or rectal cancer, biliary tract carcinoma, endometrial carcinoma, cervical cancer, Merkel cell carcinoma, renal cell carcinoma (kidney cancer), gastric or gastroesophageal junction adenocarcinoma, oesophageal carcinoma, cutaneous squamous cell carcinoma, and triple-negative breast cancer.
-It may be used for cancers that have spread or cannot be removed by surgery.
+Keytruda is used to treat melanoma, non-small cell lung cancer, malignant pleural mesothelioma, head and neck squamous cell carcinoma, classical Hodgkin lymphoma, primary mediastinal B-cell lymphoma, urothelial carcinoma (including bladder cancer), microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) cancers, colon or rectal cancer, biliary tract carcinoma, endometrial carcinoma, cervical cancer, Merkel cell carcinoma, renal cell carcinoma, gastric or gastroesophageal junction adenocarcinoma, oesophageal carcinoma, cutaneous squamous cell carcinoma, and triple-negative breast cancer.

 How It Works